kerrycobb/radseq-barcodes-file-gen/README.md

 the enzyme doing the adapter dimer cutting rather than the enzyme cutting the DNA.
 If not using the third adapter dimer cutting enzyme, the name of the read 1 enzyme will not correspond with the enzyme that you used.

-The read1-tags.tsv and read2-tags.tsv files are no longer being used by the script.